-In this tutorial we’ll go through the process of creating a cinema-inspired effect in Lightroom.
-The cinematic style works well with a lot of photos, and it is not difficult to create.
-The effects created in this tutorial are used in our “Intensity” preset, which is included in our set of 12 Cinema Lightroom Presets, so if you want the effect without following all of the steps you can simply use the preset.
+In this tutorial, we’ll go through the process of creating a cinematic effect in Lightroom.
+The cinema-inspired style works well with a lot of photos, and it’s not difficult to create.
+The effects created in this tutorial are used in our “Intensity” preset, which is included in our set of 12 Cinema Lightroom Presets.
+If you want the effect without following all of the steps you can simply use the preset.

 Here is a before version of the sample photo that we’ll be using for the tutorial: